 Pregnancy is a long-term commitment.
 A whole new journey starts after the little one arrives.
 It is this bundle of joy around whom the couple’s life revolves.
 All the plans and endeavours of the couple are defined taking into consideration the baby.
 The new age couples are torn between when to have their child and how to plan their career.
 While the ideal age for women to get pregnant is between 25-30 year of her age, these are the years when the eggs are most fertile and most healthy.
 Egg freezing is one of the techniques of extending fertility used by IVF Expert in India for the women.

-This is also the age when most women complete their education are at the zenith of their career.
+This is also the age when most women complete their education is at the zenith of their career.

 They cannot devote all their time to the child hence women refrain from getting pregnant.
 But as their age increases, the quality of eggs deteriorates and the chances of conception decrease.
 To find the midway between the “I need to focus on my career” and “I need to get pregnant in time before losing my high-quality eggs” many types of research were made, and egg freezing was introduced by IVF expert India.